sarkariresultcoms/sarkariresult/wp-content/plugins/seo-by-rank-math/readme.txt

 1. You should see the Rank Math setup wizard.
 2. Go through the setup wizard and set up the plugin for your site.
-3. You’re done!
+3. You&rsquo;re done!

 == Frequently Asked Questions ==

-= Can I transfer my SEO & Redirection settings from another plugin to Rank Math? = Absolutely.
+= Can I transfer my SEO &amp; Redirection settings from another plugin to Rank Math? = Absolutely.
 Rank Math has a built-in feature to import SEO settings from popular SEO plugins like Yoast SEO, Yoast SEO Premium, AIO SEO Pack, All In One Schema Rich Snippets, and Redirection.
 Once you install Rank Math and run the setup wizard, you'll see a dedicated step where you'll get to import all your SEO settings to Rank Math.

 = What themes does Rank Math support? =